 - Thanksgiving Episode: While "Homer vs. Dignity" and "Homer the Moe" also have Thanksgiving in the plot, those episodes aired on Sunday instead of Thursday and had Thanksgiving shoehorned into the final act.
-This episode actually aired on Thanksgiving (which is on the last Thursday of November in America.
+This episode actually aired on Thanksgiving (which is on the last Thursday of November in America, while The Simpsons were competing with The Cosby Show on Thursdays.
 Canadian Thanksgiving is in October) and centered on a Thanksgiving meal gone bad.
 While many Thanksgiving episodes indeed are about ill-fated dinners, and there's plenty of in-jokes and gags, critics lauded this episode because it had actual sentiment and one of its central characters was enlightened about the meaning of the holiday (after he runs into two homeless men who have very little if anything).

 - They Wasted a Perfectly Good Sandwich: Mr. Burns who has a table of food that could feed people for months.
 He only eats a little of the slice of turkey and orders the rest to be thrown out, and is waiting for the pumpkin pie.

 - Was Too Hard on Him: Homer and Marge feel this way when the police interview them about Bart.
 Lou and Eddie are clearly stunned themselves when Marge says she told Bart he ruined Thanksgiving.